 Janet McCarthy, RN, and CEO of the Franklin County Home Health Agency in Saint Albans, VT has announced plans to retire in June of 2021.

 St. Albans, Vermont—January 19, 2021 – McCarthy, a registered nurse, joined the Franklin County Home Health Agency in 1989 as Administrative Nurse Manager.
 In 1994 she was promoted to the Chief Executive Officer role and oversaw the agency through unprecedented growth and program expansion.
-McCarthy led the agency in establishing new services and partnerships including specialty clinical programs such as pediatric rehabilitation, pediatric high-tech services, wound care, hospice, and palliative care, and telemonitoring.
+McCarthy led the agency in establishing new services and partnerships including specialty clinical programs such as pediatric rehabilitation, pediatric high-tech services, wound care, hospice, and palliative care.

 McCarthy is recognized as a leader in health care having served on multiple Boards of Directors including Northwestern Medical Center, Northwest Counseling and Support Services, VNA Health Systems, VNAs of Vermont and COVE.